AndrewDNVN/Geni/README.md

   $usr_name_elk is for the user name to login into the elk stack

-  $password is the password used to login into the elk stack
+  $password_elk is the password used to login into the elk stack

 'GENI_TO_FABRIC_SAMPLE_NETWORK_Xgb.xml' is the test spec I used to test and set a standard for install.sh.